jwplayer/jw-showcase/README.md

     - For example, if your Cloud Player Library URL is https://content.jwplatform.com/libraries/BHYYA1V3.js, your player key is **BHYYA1V3**.
 4. Create one or more video playlist(s) in the [JW Player Dashboard](https://dashboard.jwplayer.com/#/content/playlists) and record their eight-character playlist IDs.
 5. Configure your site by editing the `config.json` file in the directory where you extracted the JW Showcase release files.
-    - Use the player key from the previously step in the `player` field.
+    - Use the player key from the previous step in the `player` field.
     - Use playlist IDs for the 'playlistId` keys in the `content` array.
 6. Visit your site.